barumau/pandunia/pandunia-lekse.md

 21. "suomi" - translations to Finnish
 22. "polski" - translations to Polish

+Each translation value can consist of more than one word or phrase.
+Additional translations are then surrounded by bracets and separated by comma and space (, ) sequence.

 Syntax of "logasle":

 1. Each value contains zero or more language blocks.